Tag: bookbinding

 Art, Blotting Paper, Comics June 4, 2014

 GOING DEEPER INTO PRODUCTION MODE!
-In this progress report on production of the third issue of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 3, The Chthonian Turn (subtitled The Cats’ Revenge as it starts heading in the direction of a funny animal comic) I am approaching the mid-way point in completion of the artwork, averaging one page per day but it’s been a bit of a struggle to maintain this rate.
+Progress report on my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 3, The Chthonian Turn.
+It is subtitled The Cats’ Revenge as it starts heading in the direction of a funny animal comic.
+I am approaching the mid-way point in completion of the artwork, averaging one page per day.
+It’s been a struggle maintaining this rate.

 Title page for Chapter 3–© 2014 Michael Hill.

-Serial production, wherein things are developed over a period of time, offers the opportunity of revisiting the work at some future date and the temptation to make changes.
-With the benefit of hindsight, the opportunity to rework things and even to add new material seems both attractive and viable and, one hopes, would improve the material.
-But this won’t happen till after I have published a first edition.
+Serial production offers the opportunity of revisiting the work at some future date with the opportunity to make changes.
+With hindsight, the possibility of reworking things and adding new material seems appealing.
+One hopes it would improve the material…as this wouldn’t happen till after I have published a first edition.

 Sorting out page numbers and doodling–© 2014 Michael Hill.

-About half of this issue is being hand-printed and painted and that is the section that I have spent most of the time working on.
+About half of this issue is being hand-printed and/or painted.
+Those are the areas I have spent most of the time working on.
 The remaining half will be digitally printed.
 Most of the page numbers are being stamped, some directly onto the page, others scanned then printed.

 Sample of hand-printed pages–© 2014 Michael Hill.

-Sample of hand-printed and painted pages–© 2014 Michael Hill.
+Sample of hand-printed and painted pages–© 2014 Dr. Michael Hill a.k.a.
+Doctor Comics.

-Following a sustained effort over the past month I have now completed the artwork and printing and the finishing stages of the labelling, stapling and bookbinding.
-I started out stitching the sections together but found that I lacked the skills to do the job properly and so abandoned this approach and switched back to stapling.
-I shall endeavour to master the stitching technique in future.
+Over the past month I have completed the artwork, printing and the finishing stages of the labelling, stapling and bookbinding.
+I started out stitching the sections together but found that I lacked the skills to do the job properly.
+I abandoned this approach and switched back to the simpler form of stapling…however, I shall endeavour to master stitching techniques in future.

 Page from Chapter 3–© 2014 Michael Hill.

-It looks interesting as a volume being half hand-printed and half digitally printed with the varying pages shuffled together at stages.
-In addition to adding pages of colour and print-made texture this method has facilitated a shorter period of production.
+It looks interesting as a volume being half hand-printed and half digitally printed.
+The varying pages are sometimes shuffled together.
+In addition to adding pages of colour and print-made texture this method has resulted in a shorter period of production.

 Two of the handprinted pages from Chapter 3–© 2014 Michael Hill.

-The cat characters continue to assert themselves, altering the generic pattern from auto-bio to funny animal comics although the following scene is not so humorous.
+The feline characters continue to assert themselves.
+This altered the generic pattern from auto-bio to funny animal comics with the odd not so humorous scene.

 Double page hand printed spread from Chapter 3–© 2014 Michael Hill.

-Notice of publication will be posted on this blog around the end of the month.
-It is intended take place at a comics event in Germany, however, we’ll have to wait and see about that.
+Notice of publication should be posted on this Blog around the end of the month.
+It is intended take place at a comics event in Germany…but we will have to wait and see about that, Michael.

 BOOKBINDING THE GRAFIK GUITAR